teuben/teunix/Install/KFocus_22.04.md

 ## Hardware choice

-Kfocus currently has 3 laptop options, but I wanted a baseline around
+Kfocus currently had 3 laptop options when I got it, but I wanted a baseline around
 $1000, so then it's between the XE and Ir14.
-Also the M2 is really a mobile workstation, powerful but heavy (5-7 lbs), the other two are more like 3 lbs.
+Also the M2 is really a mobile workstation, powerful but heavy (5-7 lbs), the other two are more like 3 lbs and offer better battery life.

 1. Ir14 has a better screen (good for my photo editing), both are 14"
 2. XE has slightly better geekbench5 (5 is deprecated now, use geekbench6)